TrovoLtd/TrovoWebsite/src/TrovoWebsite/TrovoWebsite/Content/Agile_Value.md

 The GIST framework is an approach for dealing with one of the big issues with OKRs: how to turn them into bits of executable work that people can actually do.
 GIST goes hand-in-glove with methods for testing hypotheses.
 There's a whole section about this coming next, so we'll just cover the "G" part for now.

-According to GIST, how OKRs transfer into work is by organising a hierarchy with the Objective from your OKRs at the top.
-It proposes that each organisation should have two over-arching Key Results:
+According to GIST, how OKRs transfer into work is by organising a hierarchy with a couple of overarching Objectives at the top, based on these Key Results:

 1. A "North Star Metric", which is the most-simply expressed (but accurate) measure of the overall value you're delivering to the market ("items consumed" is the example given, for a grocery supermarket).
 1. A "Top Business Metric", which is intended to keep all the work everyone does viable and aligned with the business.
 This is usually something like "increase revenue from £1M to £1.1M" or "increase earnings from 22% to 23%".